Amargasuchus

-Amargasuchus is an extinct genus of crocodylomorph.
-It was a member of the Trematochampsidae, an enigmatic family of mesoeucrocodylians.
-Fossils have been found from the La Amarga Formation in Argentina and date back to the Barremian and Aptian stages of the Early Cretaceous.
+Amargasuchus is an extinct genus of notosuchian crocodylomorph from the Barremian to Aptian La Amarga Formation of Argentina.
+Amargasuchus is only known from a single specimen, a partial maxilla of small size described in 1988.
+It was originally assigned to the family Trematochampsidae, but this clade has since been abandoned.
+Today, Amargasuchus is associated with either the clade Pepesuchinae or Itasuchidae, which are nearly identical in some studies.
 Amargasuchus inhabited a terrestrial paleoenvironment that existed during the Early Cretaceous in the Neuquén basin and was characterized by a system of braided rivers, lakes, and alluvial plains.
 Sauropod, abelisauroid, and stegosaurian dinosaurs have also been found existing in the Neuquén basin at this time.